saulbel/stargate-homelab/docker/README.md

 ## 📦 Self-Hosted Services

 This folder contains all my `docker-compose` files and configurations for self-hosted services.
-Feel free to use them for your own setup—or as a backup reference!
+Feel free to use them for your own setup or as a backup reference!

 ```
 docker